-Symptom Action The amount of system memory that is displayed is less than the amount of installed physical Make sure that: No error LEDs are lit on the operator information panel or on the memory card. memory.
-Memory mirroring does not account for the discrepancy.
-The memory modules are seated correctly.
-You have installed the correct type of memory.
+Symptom Action The amount of system memory displayed is less than the amount of installed physical memory.
+Make sure that: The DIMMs are seated correctly.
+You have installed the correct type and capacity of memory.
+You have installed the DIMMs in the correct slots, in the correct order.
 If you changed the memory, you updated the memory configuration in the Configuration/Setup Utility program.
 All banks of memory are enabled.
 The server might have automatically disabled a memory bank when it detected a problem, or a memory bank might have been manually disabled.
-2. Check the POST error log for error message 289: If a DIMM was disabled by a system-management interrupt (SMI), replace the DIMM.
-If a DIMM was disabled by the user or by POST, run the Configuration/Setup Utility program and enable the DIMM.
-3. Run memory diagnostics.
-4. Make sure there is no memory mismatch when the server is at the minimum memory configuration.
-5. Add one pair of DIMMs at a time, making sure the DIMMs match for each pair added.
-6. Add one memory card at a time, making sure the memory matches for each card added.
-7. Reseat the following components: a.
-DIMM b.
-Memory card 8.
-Replace the components listed in step 7 one at a time, in the order shown, restarting the server each time.
+Look in the POST error log for error message 289: If the DIMM was disabled by a system-management interrupt (SMI), replace the DIMM.
+If the DIMM was disabled by the user or by POST, run the Configuration/Setup Utility program and enable the DIMM.
+If this error remains, replace the DIMM.
+If the problem remains, call for service.